-- 1. The students would have a comprehensive understanding regarding the origin of the dance form right from the myth to the different documental evidences that are available. - 2.
-The students will be able to speak about the history of the dance form and the different routes that it has taken in the process of development. - 3.
-The students will have an in depth understanding of the influence of the other dance forms to it to understand the cross cultural exchange concepts that are present. - 4.
-The students will know the life histories of the legends in their dance field and will be inspired to know about their contribution through the biographies they learnt.
+- 1. comprehensive understanding regarding the origin of the dance form right from the myth to the different documental evidences that are available. - 2. speak about the history of the dance form and the different routes that it has taken in the process of development. - 3. in depth understanding of the influence of the other dance forms to it to understand the cross cultural exchange concepts that are present. - 4. know the life histories of the legends in their dance field and will be inspired to know about their contribution through the biographies they learnt.

-UNIT Topics Description 1 History Etymology Myths History Reference texts of antiquity 2 Developments Swathi thirunal period Efforts and contributions of Mahakavi Vallathol Narayana Menon Kerala Kalamandalam 3 Techniques Repertoire Hastha Lakshana Deepika Eka Aharya abhinaya tradition

-4 Biographies 1) Orikkaledathu Kalyani amma

-2) Madhavi amma

-3) Thottasseri Chinnammu amma

-4) Kalamandalam Kalyanikutty amma

-5) Kalamandalam Sathyabhama

-6) Kanak Rele

-7) Bharathi Sivaji

-8) Kalamanadalam Leelamma
+UNIT Topics Description 1 History 1) Etymology 2) Myths 3) History 4) Reference texts of antiquity 2 Developments Swathi thirunal period Efforts and contributions of Mahakavi Vallathol Narayana Menon Kerala Kalamandalam 3 Techniques Repertoire Hastha Lakshana Deepika Eka Aharya abhinaya tradition 4 Biographies 1) Orikkaledathu Kalyani amma 2) Madhavi amma 3) Thottasseri Chinnammu amma 4) Kalamandalam Kalyanikutty amma 5) Kalamandalam Sathyabhama 6) Kanak Rele 7) Bharathi Sivaji 8) Kalamanadalam Leelamma